Why leave a gift in your will?

 "I was already a regular supporter and had also left a gift to the service in my Will, and now I am so glad I did.
 It's a service I have always believed in and one you know is going to save an awful lot of lives.

 Leaving a gift was an easy and simple process and something I would encourage others to do if they want the helicopter to be around in the future."

-Supporter for Life, Regular Supporter, Volunteer
+Legacy Supporter, Regular Supporter, Volunteer

 "Having been to the helicopter base and heard about how the service works, it's an organisation I truly wanted to help.
 I always tell everyone, 'you never know when you are going to need it' and as it turns out, someone dear to me did need it recently."